PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 340 LAND USE PLANNING AND ZONING

 Prerequisite: PLN 215.
 Composition and administration of site plan local laws, subdivision regulations, and zoning ordinances and their adoption.
 Practical and legal relationship between current planning and long-term planning.
 New York state legislation, including relevant environmental regulations.
-Offered alternate years.
+Offered spring only.

-Prerequisites: PLN215.
+Prerequisites: Junior or Senior Standing or Instructor Permission.
 Theoretical and methodological examination of the role planning plays in creating sustainable communities.
 Focus on land use and urban design, housing, green buildings, transportation, food systems, and water resources.
 Relevant plans and policies at varying geographic scales.
 Measures of sustainability.
+Offered occasionally.

 Prerequisites: PLN 215.
 Explores the many forms, methods, and tools of neighborhood planning, community development, and engagement efforts aimed at revitalization in the context of historic and contemporary public and private sector policies and practices that have contributed to current challenges.
-Offered every other year.
+Offered occasionally.

 Prerequisites: Upper-division status and PLN 215.
 The role of comprehensive planning as it influences future patterns of municipal land use.
 Techniques for identifying issues and reaching consensus on goals for future development.
 Detailed examination of the process of preparing and adopting a master plan and stakeholder participation, including inter-municipal collaboration.
-Offered alternate years.
+Offered fall only.

 PLN 405 URBAN ANALYSIS USING GIS